-Background tiles are 20 by 20 pixels since we will use the same scale that we used in DOMDisplay.
+Background tiles are 20 by 20 pixels, since we'll use the same scale as in DOMDisplay.
 Thus, the offset for lava tiles is 20 (the value of the scale binding), and the offset for walls is 0.

 We don't bother waiting for the sprite image to load.
 Calling drawImage with an image that hasn't been loaded yet will simply do nothing.
-Thus, we might fail to draw the game properly for the first few frames, while the image is still loading, but that is not a serious problem.
+Thus, we might fail to draw the game properly for the first few frames while the image is still loading, but that isn't a serious problem.
 Since we keep updating the screen, the correct scene will appear as soon as the loading finishes.